Cleveland sergeant accused of using police resources to contact 2,300 women

 Breaking News Emails

-A Cleveland police sergeant, already facing prostitution charges, is now accused of using a police database to find out information about women and city computers to message thousands more while on the clock, according to court documents.
+A Cleveland police sergeant, already charged with soliciting prostitutes, is now accused of using a police database to find out information about two women and accessing city computers to message thousands more while on the clock, according to court documents.

 The "information was not part of any official law enforcement investigation or inquiry," the indictment said.

-Rybarczyk also used Cleveland computers to send "non-work related" social media messages to 2,300 women while on-duty between June of 2018 to January of 2019, the indictment said.
+Rybarczyk also used Cleveland city computers to send "non-work related" social media messages to 2,300 women while on duty between June 2018 and January 2019.

-The 29-year Cleveland Police Department veteran was first put on restrictive duty, while the prostitution charges were under investigation, but Williams announced Rybarczyk was suspended without pay in the wake of the unauthorized use of property charges, which are felonies.
+The 29-year Cleveland Police Department veteran was first put on restricted duty while the prostitution charges were under investigation, but Williams announced Rybarczyk was suspended without pay in the wake of the unauthorized use of property charges, which are felonies.

 Rybarczyk has pleaded not guilty to the prostitution charges, according to court documents.
-He is set to be arraigned on the unauthorized use of property charges on April 1.
-No lawyer is listed for Rybarczyk in either case.
+He is set to be arraigned on the unauthorized use of property charges April 1.
+No lawyer is listed for him in either case.